astramieri/oracle-apex-demos/apex_integration_object_storage.md

 # Oracle APEX Integration with OCI Object Storage

 This page provides a comprehensive guide and sample project demonstrating how to integrate Oracle Application Express (APEX) with Object Storage using REST APIs.

+This guide is inspired by the article *Better File Storage in Oracle Cloud* by *Adrian Png*.
+You can find the original article [here](https://blogs.oracle.com/connect/post/better-file-storage-in-oracle-cloud).

 ## OCI Setup

+Complete the following tasks using the Oracle Cloud Infrastructure (OCI) console and an account that has administrative rights within the tenancy (the root compartment).

-1. Create the `apex-demo-compartment` compartment
+1. Create the compartment `apex-demo-compartment`
     - Select **Identity & Security**
     - Select **Compartments**
     - Click the button **Create compartment**